 No. The proposal identifies locations that are generally suitable for residential and commercial development because they are near certain towns that provide basic services, and existing infrastructure like public roads.
 To create a new zone for development on the ground, a petitioner would still have to go through the rezoning process, where the Commission would take a closer look at the proposed location and consider potential impacts to natural resources, whether services can actually be provided, and feedback from the public, before deciding whether or not to establish a new development zone.
 Once a new development zone is established, property owners can apply for a permit to pursue the proposed development or activity.

 Today, it is difficult to know exactly how much land is available for rezoning.
 The current policy allows rezoning within one mile by road from existing compatible development, no matter where it is.
 For example, any cluster of camps can form the basis for a new subdivision a mile down the road.
 Because there is a tradition of camp development in the Maine Woods, there are likely many remote areas – including undeveloped waterbodies within one mile of a cluster of houses, which would meet the current application of the adjacency principle for the purpose of a residential subdivision.
-The proposal would do away with the one mile rule-of-thumb, and instead would intentionally direct development to places that the Commission considers to be generally suitable for development, such as within ten miles of certain towns that provide public services and within two miles of a public road.
+The proposal would do away with the one mile rule-of-thumb, and instead would intentionally direct development to places that the Commission considers to be generally suitable for development, such as within seven miles of certain towns that provide public services and within one mile of a public road.
 The Commission has mapped these areas, but many of the areas shown on the map will not be developed because of decisions by private property owners, site constraints like wetlands or steep slopes, or the presence of conserved lands.
 The mapped areas are simply a way to keep most development “near town”, not a pre-approval of development.